 More than 1,200 apprenticeable occupations now exist, from the traditional construction and military occupations to newer sectors such as information technology, finance, and health care.
-Yet, according to the most recent data, apprenticeships make up only 0.3 percent of the overall workforce in America
+Yet, according to the most recent data, apprenticeships make up only 0.3 percent of the overall workforce in America.

-"Apprenticeships are a proven pathway to well-paying employment," said IAPMO incoming CEO Dave Viola.
-"We applaud the U.S. House of Representatives for passing this important piece of legislation.
+"Apprenticeships are a proven pathway to well-paying employment," said IAPMO CEO Dave Viola.
+"We applaud the U.S. House of Representatives for passing this important piece of legislation and encourage the Senate to quickly pass it as well.
 We face increasingly complex water and infrastructure challenges in the United States.
 The registered apprenticeship program is essential to ensuring that our country has the skilled workforce required to meet these challenges.
-IAPMO is proud to stand with the UA and PHCC-NA in celebrating this landmark legislation."
+IAPMO is proud to stand with the UA, PHCC-NA and PMI in celebrating this landmark legislation."

-Introduced in September and sponsored by Rep. Susan Davis (D-CA), H.R.
-8294 invests in increasing access to RAs.
+Introduced Jan.
+25 by Rep. Robert C. Scott (D-VA), H.R.
+447 invests in increasing access to RAs.
 It codifies and streamlines existing standards that are vital to support RAs and expands the successful RA model to youth apprenticeship and pre-apprenticeship programs.
-Based on Education and Labor Committee estimates, passage would create more than 1 million apprenticeship opportunities over the next 5 years.
+Based on Education and Labor Committee estimates, passage would create more than 1 million apprenticeship opportunities over the next five years.

-"The Brothers and Sisters of the United Association of Union Plumbers & Pipefitters (UA) are the best trained and most highly-skilled craftspeople in the world - and that's because of our rigorous training standards and the robust investments we make each year in our Registered Apprenticeship program," said UA General President Mark McManus.
+"The brothers and sisters of the United Association of Union Plumbers & Pipefitters (UA) are the best trained and most highly skilled craftspeople in the world - and that's because of our rigorous training standards and the robust investments we make each year in our Registered Apprenticeship program," said UA General President Mark McManus.
 "This reauthorization of the National Apprenticeship Act ensures Registered Apprenticeships can reach new industries and that exploitative contractors cannot cut corners.
 Our members can rest assured that UA apprenticeships will remain the gold standard in the construction industry with the passage of this bill."